Location: Winther Hall 1005

 Undergraduate Special Student

 Students who already hold a bachelor's degree may take licensure courses not as part of a degree at the undergraduate level.
-One way is to register as a special student at the undergraduate level.
+One way is to register as a special student with full credentials at the undergraduate level.
 Consider the non-candidate for degree option under graduate admissions.
 These students may enroll for classes at the undergraduate level.

 Graduate Noncandidate for Degree